LorenzHW/gnostic-grpc-deprecated/README.md

     go build

-To run the descriptor generator:
+To run the generator:

-    ./gnostic-protoc-generator -input examples/bookstore/input/bookstore.pb -output examples/bookstore/output/
+    ./gnostic-protoc-generator -input examples/bookstore/bookstore.pb -output examples/bookstore

-This command triggers the descriptor-generator.
-The generator takes in a binary format of an OpenAPI specification (`examples/bookstore/input/bookstore.pb` created with gnostic) and creates a file descriptor set `examples/bookstore/output/bookstore.descr`.
+The generator takes in a binary format of an OpenAPI specification (`examples/bookstore/bookstore.pb` created with gnostic) and generates a protocol buffer definition `examples/bookstore/bookstore.proto`.

-To run the protoc generator:

-    ./gnostic-protoc-generator -input examples/bookstore/output/bookstore.descr -output examples/bookstore/output/

-This command triggers the proto-generator.
-This generator takes in a file descriptor set `examples/bookstore/output/bookstore.descr` and generates a protocol buffer definition (`examples/bookstore/output/bookstore.proto`)

 ## What conversions are currently supported?